Friday, December 20, 2013

 ~ A Story of Gender Transition.

-Monika: At the time of your transition did you have any transgender role models that you could follow?
+Monika: During your transition, did you have any transgender role models you looked up to?

 Gina: Not many.
 I transitioned in 2006 and at the time, I read Jenny Boylan’s book, “She’s Not There,” about 10 times and I emulated Donna Rose.
 We have a lot in common, both having athletic backgrounds.